nixworks/public/news/2012/07/17/index.md

 A Russian Soyuz spacecraft linked up with the International Space Station early Tuesday (July 17) carrying three new residents for the lab representing Russia, the United States and Japan.

 ### [The International Cycling Union (UCI) announces that Frnk Schleck failed a drugs test at the Tour de France; he withdraws from the event. ](/news/2012/07/17/the-international-cycling-union-uci-announces-that-frank-schleck-failed-a-drugs-test-at-the-tour-de-france-he-withdraws-from-the-event.md)
-_Context: Fränk Schleck, International Cycling Union, Tour de France_
+_Context: Frnk Schleck, International Cycling Union, Tour de France_

 ## [Previous Day...](/news/2012/07/16/index.md)